Chideme/chideme.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.Acc in Accounting, Bindura University of Science Education, 2013
+* MicroMasters in Statistics and Data Science, MIT Institute for Data, Systems, and Society (IDSS)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Information and Finance, National Taipei University of Technology, 2023
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Smart Systems and Automation, National Kaohsiung University of Science and Technology, 2027 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
+* 2023-Current: Student Researcher
-  * Github University
+  * National Kaohsiung University of Science and Technology
-  * Duties included: Tagging issues
+  * Duties included: Conducting research and publishing research finding on the development and optimisation of smart systems and automation solutions.
-  * Supervisor: Professor Git
+  * Supervisor: Professor Chun-Hao Chen

-* Fall 2015: Research Assistant
+* Fall 2020: Teaching Assistant
-  * Github University
+  * National Kaohsiung University of Science and Technology
   * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Supervisor: Professor Chun-Hao Chen

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
+* Python
-  * Sub-skill 2.3
+* Git
+* Research and Commninication
-* Skill 3
+* Latex

 Publications
 ======